MicrosoftDocs/cpp-docs/docs/mfc/reference/icommandsource-interface.md

 The ending index of the command ID range.
 ### Remarks

-This method removes a group of message handlers, mapped to the command IDs specifed by cmdIDMin and cmdIDMax, from the command source object.
+This method removes a group of message handlers, mapped to the command IDs specified by cmdIDMin and cmdIDMax, from the command source object.

 ## <a name="removecommandrangeuihandler"></a> ICommandSource::RemoveCommandRangeUIHandler